Gum Grafting in Tampa by Dr. Brian T. van Aelst

 Once the cause of the gingival recession has been addressed, surgery of a more cosmetic or restorative nature might be recommended.
 Gum tissue regeneration and gum grafting are two excellent ways to restore natural symmetry to the gums and make the smile look more aesthetically pleasing.
 Dr. Brian van Aelst is board-certified and has provided gum recession treatment to hundreds of his patients.

-Contact us to treat your gum recession!
+Contact our office to treat your gum recession!